Nightscou2018/pebble_basic_openaps/README.md

 Takes advantage of small pebble displays such as newer timeround models

-Simple alternative to have just the critical information in the pebble.
 Meant to be added as a cronjob every 5 min (or as often as you want, I am testing with 1 min updates)

 In the pebble you can define how many minutes the message stays current.
 After that time (I have it as 3 min for now), the watch sends you to the updates list, where you can scroll down through previous messages.
 This functionality gives you a quick way to know if your data is current and also to explore recent values.